connexcs/docs/docs/transcription.md

 ### Score

-When you search for a trancribed call, it assigns score to the calls.

-The highest score will be alloted to the most relevant call.

-The maximum number of words matched from the query with the transcribed call will have the highest score.
+Whilst searching the relevence of a document will be rated and a score will be assigned, this helps return the documents which best match the search criteria.

 ### Transcription